agusmakmun/project-generator/README.md

 $ pgen -p projectname       # create a djano project with virtualenv
 $ pgen project projectname  # or

-$ pgen -l pluginname        # create a plugin project for pypi
+$ pgen -l pluginname        # create a pypi project with virtualenv
 $ pgen plugin pluginname    # or
 ```